lekha2000/Stramark_Training/Basics Express/README.md

     Download Node js in Vs Codes if not downloaded using npm install node

+    Open Terminal in Vs code or cmd to the respective folder and type Node Book.js

     Right Click Home.html file and open in default browser.

     Home Page will open, which Tell's about me i.e, Qualification, schooling, Favourite Stuff etc.